openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

 We now guarentee that we will have two instances available at all times to provide us with no initial lag at the cost of consuming additional resources.

 ## AutoScaling
 As mentioned before, Serverless by default is will scale up when there are 100 concurrent requests coming in at one time.
-This is tuneable for your particualr application.
-You might notice that your app isn't using it's resources too effectively as each request is CPU-bound.
+This scaling factor might work well for some applications, but not all -- fortunately this is a tuneable factor!
+In our case you might notice that a given app isn't using it's resources too effectively as each request is CPU-bound.

-To help with this you adjust your service to scale up sooner, say 50 concurrent requests.
-We do this by adding a `autoscaling.knative.dev/target` annotation to your definition below.
+To help with this, we can adjust the service to scale up sooner, say 50 concurrent requests.
+All we need to do is add an `autoscaling.knative.dev/target` annotation to the definition below.

 ```yaml
 # ./assets/04-scaling/service-50.yaml